Debt to Income Ratio

-The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-Recurring debt includes things like car payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

 Remember these ratios are only guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage loan you can afford.
+We'd be thrilled to help you pre-qualify to determine how much you can afford.